 Danske Mortgage Bank Plc is a wholly-owned subsidiary of Danske Bank A/S, the parent company of Danske Bank Group.
-Danske Bank Group operates in 10 countries.
 The Group is headquartered in Copenhagen and Danske Bank's share is quoted on the Nasdaq OMX Copenhagen.

 Danske Mortgage Bank Plc is operating as an issuer of covered bonds.
 Bonds issued by the Bank are covered by a pool of loans consisting of Finnish household mortgages.
 The Bank does not act as the originator of housing loans as it purchases loans from Danske Bank A/S, Finland Branch.
-Loan servicing process as many other processes are outsourced to Danske Bank A/S. This way loan purchases are not having an effect on the service provided to customers.
-Loans included in the Bank's balance sheet are Finnish households' mortgage loans with residential real estate or shares of housing company as collateral.
+The purchased loans are long term loans for Finnish households having a residential real estate or share of a housing company as collateral.
+Loan servicing process as many other processes are outsourced to Danske Bank A/S. This way loan purchases are not having an effect on the service received by the customers.